Frequently Asked Questions

 FacetWP has built-in support for WP Rocket.

-Also, see our tips and tricks for using Cloudflare and Fast Velocity Minify.
+Also, see our tips and tricks for using Cloudflare, Fast Velocity Minify, and WP Engine.

-FacetWP’s indexer can stall occasionally: the server/WordPress ran out of memory, there was a power outage, etc. Fortunately, FacetWP includes built-in resume functionality.
-It should resume automatically after a minute or two, assuming you keep the FacetWP settings screen open.
+FacetWP’s indexer can stall temporarily, for several reasons.
+If this happens, the first thing to do is wait a few minutes.
+FacetWP includes built-in resume functionality.
+It should resume automatically after a minute or two, if you keep the FacetWP settings screen open.

 Value modifiers need to be entered like this: